Surpanakha Lives Among Us: A Lesson We Missed From Ramayana

 If there was no Surpanakha (Sharp nails, in Sanskrit), then there would have been no Ramayana.
 She can easily be blamed for causing the Battle of Lanka.

 Oh, poor Surpanakha!

-They have described her as someone with an ugly face, pot-belly, disgraceful eyes, thin hair, harsh voice and over-sized breasts.
+They had described her as someone with an ugly face, pot-belly, disgraceful eyes, thin hair, harsh voice and over-sized breasts.
 But I imagine her as a distressed middle-aged woman looking for a soul mate.
-She is said to have been living a relentless abused life that caused her body to premature aging.
+She is said to have been living a relentlessly abused life that caused her body to premature aging.
 Any woman in her place, even today, would feel the same.
 Lonesome.